owntracks/booklet/docs/features/beacons.md

 If you use a `-` as the first character in your Waypoint description e.g. `-MyBeacon`, the app will ignore short disruptions of the connection to the beacon (hold down).

 Setting the radius to a negative value (e.g. `-1`), the app will update the location coordinates of the waypoint on each enter/leave event.
 This update will be transmitted to the broker when the `share` option is on and will be reflected on your map screen.
 You may use this to keep track of moveable items as luggage or your car.

+## Android

+As from version 0.6.4 our Android app also supports beacons using the _altbeacon_ library.
+From their issues:

+> the issue is that not 100% of beacon transmissions get received by mobile devices.
+They get lost due to radio noise and/or low signal.
+This is one of the many reasons that the best practice is to have beacons advertise as many times per second as possible.
+If no beacons are detected in the sampling interval, you will get exit notifications followed quickly by entry notifications

+> The phone has a WiFi / Bluetooth interference problem.
+Some phones like the Moto G, the Moto X and the Nexus 4 don't scan for bluetooth devices properly when WiFi is enabled.
+This can cause intermittent cases where no detections can be made.
+If you have one of these devices, disable WiFi.

 ## Example: office